jwnorman/Rain-Gauge/Notes.md

 		- goes up from about .245 to .268 so for small but noticeable difference
 		- nonlinear increase
 	- near 0 correlation with all other integer/numeric explanatory variables
+	- Given there was some rain, as TimeToEnd increases, the average amount rained decreases ever so slightly (24.79 to 20.16); outliers are 0 and 61 mm; the median is practically always 1.3 exactly.